xhackerustc/uc-rv32ima/README.md

 ## How it works
 It uses one 8MB SPI PSRAM chip as the system memory.
 On startup, it initializes the PSRAM, and load linux kernel Image(an initramfs is embedded which is used as rootfs) and device tree binary from flash to PSRAM, then start the booting.

-- To improve the performance, a simple cache is implemented:
+- To improve the performance, a simple cache is implemented, it turns out we acchieved 95.1% cache hit during linux booting:
     - 4KB cache
     - two way set associative
     - 64B cacheline